Gang Enhancement Vacated – Expert Opinion Speculative

 The appellate court then commented that ordinarily, the opinion of a gang expert alone may provide substantial evidence to sustain the elements of a gang enhancement.
 People. v.
 Vang (2011) 52 Cal.
 4th 1038, 1048-1049.
 However, the expert’s opinion must be “of ponderable legal significance or of solid value.”
 People v.
 Wright (2016) 4 Cal.
 App.
 5th 537, 546.
 The expert cannot just recite the defendant’s prior offenses and past gang activities or personal affiliation for a finding that the crime was committed for the benefit of, at the direction of, or in association with a criminal street gang.”
 People v.
 Ochoa, supra, 179 Cal.
 App.
 4th at 657.

-Indeed, “speculative testimony by a gang expert does not constitute substantial evidence to suppose a gang enhancement.”
+Indeed, “speculative testimony by a gang expert does not constitute substantial evidence to support a gang enhancement.”
 People v.
 Ramon (2009) 175 Cal.
 App.
 4th 843.
 It is not enough that the underlying crime be committed in the gang’s territory or with another gang member present.
 Id., at 849-851.

 Accordingly, the gang enhancement was reversed for Mr. Soriano.